 Lamb-Palmer, N.D., Singh, M., Dalton, J. P., Singh, J. (2013) Prokaryotic expression and purification of soluble maize Ac transposase.
 Molecular Biotechnology 54:685–691.

 Kaur, R., Singh, K., Singh, J. (2013) A root specific wall-associated kinase gene, HvWAK1, regulates root growth, and is highly divergent in barley and other cereals.
 Functional & Integrative Genomics 13: 167-177.

-Singh, J. and Skerritt, J. H. (2001) Chromosomal control of albumins and globulins in wheat grain using different fractionation procedures.
-J. Cereal Science 33: 63-181.
+Singh, J., Skerritt, J. (2001) Chromosomal control of albumins and globulins in wheat grain using different fractionation procedures.
+Journal of Cereal Science 33: 63-181.